Leila McKinnon

 Leila McKinnon (born 28 September 1972) is an Australian journalist and television presenter.

-She is a reporter and fill-in presenter for Nine News and A Current Affair.
+She is currently a reporter and fill-in presenter for Nine News and A Current Affair.
 McKinnon has previously been co-host of Weekend Today.
-In 2022, she co-hosted the sixth season of Australian Ninja Warrior.

 Personal life

 McKinnon was born in Iran to an English mother and a New Zealand father.
 She grew up in Auckland and moved to Brisbane when she was 15.

 In 2012, McKinnon gave birth to her first child.
 McKinnon's second child was born in 2014.

 Career

-McKinnon undertook a journalism degree at Queensland University of Technology.
-In 1993, she accepted a cadetship at WIN Television in Rockhampton, Queensland, before moving to WIN's Cairns bureau.
-In 1995, she began work with the Nine Network, reporting and presenting for Nine Gold Coast News.
+McKinnon completed a journalism degree at the Queensland University of Technology, reporting part-time for The Sunday Telegraph in Brisbane while she studied.
+She began her television career in 1993 with a cadetship at WIN Television in Rockhampton, Queensland, later moving to WIN Television Cairns bureau.
+In 1995 she joined the Nine Network, reporting and presenting for Nine Gold Coast News., and within three years became a reporter for A Current Affair in Brisbane.